codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 **Q**: What if the conceptual variable is reasonable and can be derived, but I don’t agree with its rationale?

 **A**: Given the framing above.
 You should still put “Yes” for both these labels, because the rationale are just used to facilitate, but independent of your other labels.

+**Q**: Why do I see multiple inputs (transformation or conceptual variables) that are very similar?

+**A**: We combine different annotator-generated and LLMs-generated specifications together in this review round.
+So it is normal to see very similar ones.